fadingred/Greenwich/Readme.md

   1. Update the script to `./Scripts/localization verify -s. -r.`

 Note that these scripts do take a couple of options to allow you to specify where different files are located.
-If your source files and xib files are located in the same directory as your project, then the options provided in the example above will be correct.
+If your source files and xib files are located in the same directory as your project (your `.xcodeproj` file), then the options provided in the example above will be correct.
 If they're in a different location, though, you'll have to alter the arguments that are passed to the script.
 For most uses, you will only need to specify `-s`, the path to your source files, and `-r`, the path to your resources.
+Relative paths are acceptable.
 For example, if your source files are in a folder called `Implemenation`, you would need to specify `-s Implementation`, and if your xib files are in a folder called `Interface Files`, you need to specify `-r "Interface Files"`.